--f Forces an immediate shutdown regardless of the state of the host.
-If the Solaris operating environment shutdown fails for any reason, use this option to force the system to be powered off immediately.
-This command works like the Solaris operating environment command halt; that is, it does not perform a graceful shutdown of the system or synchronize the file systems. -À Instructs ALOM to proceed without issuing the following confirmation: Are you sure you want to power off the system?
+Forces an immediate shutdown regardless of the state of the If the Solaris operating environment shutdown fails for any reason, use this option to force the system to be powered of immediately.
+This command works like the Solaris operation environment command halt; that is, it does not perform a graceful shutdown of the system or synchronize the file sy -y Instructs ALOM to proceed without issuing the following confirmation: Are you sure you want to power off the system?